All students in Mr. Klein's Social Studies classes are expected to exhibit the following Required Class Behaviors:

 3. There is a final exam essay section.
 This essay section will be given out at the beginning of the course.
 You will be required to write this essay section in class.

-Test make-ups - if a student has an excused absence on the day of a test, the student will be prepared to take the test after school the first Tuesday or Thursday the student returns to school, or at 6:00 am on the following day with Mr. McDermott in room B119.
-(Significant difficulties which may arise that hinder completion of the make-up times must immediately be communicated to Mr. Klein via e-mail prior to return to school so that special accomodations can be made - make ups will not occur in class) If a student does not make up the test at these times, the student will earn no credit for the test.
+Test make-ups - if a student has an excused absence on the day of a test, the student will be prepared to take the test the first Lunch and Learn after the student returns to school.
+(Significant difficulties which may arise that hinder completion of the make-up times must immediately be communicated to Mr. Klein via e-mail prior to return to school so that special accomodations can be made - make ups will not occur in class) If a student does not make up the test at these times, the student will have not demonstrated understanding and thus earn no credit for the test.

 All school and district policies regarding cheating and plagiarism will be followed.
 Plagiarism (using another’s words or ideas without giving credit or other attribution) is unacceptable, wrong and dishonest.
 Further, a student involved in plagiarism will be ineligible for a college recommendation.